rafaelespinoza/notexfr/README.md

 To get notes, you might consider a longer timeout value than the default.
 Anecdotally, it took about 90 seconds to download about 1550 notes.
 Your results will vary.
 To be safe, set it on the higher end.
-Add the `verbose` flag for updates.
+Add the flag `--log-level=INFO` for updates.

 ```sh
 $ notexfr edam notes \